My weight loss story will never end, an honest update

-I know many of my followers and readers found my blog due to my amazing weight loss of over 10 stone.
+I know many of my followers and readers found my blog due to my amazing my weight loss story of over 10 stone.
 Still, I can’t believe I did that, I lost over 10 stone in 15 months with 8 stone of that in 37 weeks.
 I kept it off for over a year.
 My story though will never end and here is why.

-My weight loss
+My weight loss story

 This photo is one I am probably most well-known for.
 It shows my weight loss transformation in my knickers and it is scary how dramatic the difference is, isn’t it?